MaxDeSomma/e155-lab7/README.md

-#E155 Lab 1
+#E155 Lab 7

-This repository includes code to verify the proper assembly of the Microp development board as well as proper function of the MCU AND FPGA.
+This repository includes code to simulate AES using both the FPGA and MCU.